rocicorp/reflect-todo/README.md

 # reflect-todo

-This is a demo of Reflect: an upcoming Replicache-as-a-service product we are building.
+This is a demo of Reflect: an upcoming multiplayer SaaS we are building.

 The idea of Reflect is that you can get all the benefits of [Replicache](https://replicache.dev/) without having to build your own backend.
 Think of it like Firebase, but with multiplayer and offline support that works 😂.

 Currently the way you run this demo is on-"prem": you get yourself a Cloudflare account and upload the backend (which is inside this repo) to your Cloudflare account.

 You don't have to know much/anything about how the backend works.
 It's a black box.
-In the future, we will also offer the backend as a service.
+In the future, the backend will become a service.

 See also https://github.com/rocicorp/replidraw-do, a fancier drawing demo.